 Deluxe 2xLP version is pressed on 150gram black vinyl and packaged in a gatefold jacket with fully artworked inner sleeves and PMS Gold printing.
+Watch the unboxing video here.
 Included is a free download coupon.
 CD version is in a 4 panel mini-LP style package with 20 page booklet and PMS Gold printing throughout.

 Brooklyn based Liturgy is Hunter Hunt Hendrix, Greg Fox, Tyler Dusenbury, and Bernard Gann.
 Aesthethica, their second album and third release, shows the band exploring, in greater depth, themes initially touched on by their critically acclaimed debut album, Renihilation.
 The band used every instrument, literal or figurative, to produce meaning and intensity, disregarding the genre boundaries of black metal, hardcore and experimental music.

 On Renihilation, Liturgy made use of simple song structures, and concentrated on sustaining a blindingly high intensity level from start to finish.
 Aesthethica, a more controlled and polyvalent effort, finds the band operating at multiple levels and using more varied forms.
 The music is both elaborately crafted and chaotically performed.
 Songs often begin in the form of a simple chant or hypnotic abstraction, then evolve into something dense and complex.
 A constant sensitivity to the states of attention that different musical patterns activate and foster, yields a paradoxical result: the more complex the music, the simpler the message.
 Cycling through the fundamental modes of being: stasis, chaos, repetition and entelechy, Aesthethica is a metaphorical exercise in affirmation.